-With our top 7 blank canvas venues, the event-planning world can become your oyster – no matter how over the top your ideas might seem.
+With our top seven blank canvas venues, the event-planning world can become your oyster – no matter how over-the-top your ideas might seem.

 Looking at its crisp, white interior, you may find it difficult to believe that Blank100 was originally used as a furniture making warehouse at the beginning of the 20th century.

 Having been converted into a clean and contemporary space for up to 70 guests, the Studio at Blank100 has become a popular venue for art exhibitions, pop-up events, screenings and photo shoots.

 The Hellenic Centre's Great Hall is an impressive 2605 square foot space, which has the capacity for up to 250 people.